-I make no excuses for my past behavior - I own it.
-I say this because while I don't want to use this event as an excuse for my future behavior I was affected by it.
+I make no excuses for my past behavior - or maybe I do.
+I say this because while I don't want to use this tragic life event as an excuse for my behavior following, I was deeply affected by it.
 I am to this day.

 On a Saturday evening in late July 1978, I had a first date with a young lady who worked at a ladies clothing store next door to the men’s clothing store I was working at.
 I had graduated from high school the month before and turned eighteen three weeks earlier.
 It had taken weeks for me to muster the courage to ask her out.
 She was only a few months younger than me at seventeen but looked and acted much more mature.
 I was a bit suspect of her interest in me - I thought her out of my league.

 I was working at Danny's Menswear at McCain Mall in North Little Rock at the time.
 The plan was simple - to impress her as best I could, I really wanted her to like me.
 An older co-worker was spending his evenings at his girlfriend's apartment so he offered use of his place that night if opportunity presented itself - then he gave me a key.
 I could not have been more excited.